LUTZ BUSINESS INSIGHTS

 The same goes for file storage.
 Various federal regulations are in place to protect the privacy of financial information with clients.
 Breaking any of these could mean fines for your accountant, not including breaking the trust you had in them.
 If you are a business, consider using a platform like ThreadWorks.
 TheadWorks helps you streamline processes, improve response time, and allows you to easily manage and store critical documents online.
 ThreadWorks also makes it easy to access and e-sign documents on mobile devices.

 In summary, consider doing more informal video chats throughout the year with your accountant to keep in touch.
 Allowing a more personal chat now and again goes a long way toward building a trust-based relationship.
 Contact us at Lutz if you have any questions related to virtual technology or accounting.
 You can also find related articles here.

 ABOUT THE AUTHOR

-Missy Jackson is a Tax Manager at Lutz with over 6 years of related experience.
+Missy Jackson is a Tax Director at Lutz.
+She began her career in 2010.
 She specializes in the review of corporate and multi-state returns, maintains and manages client relationships, and assists with international compliance.

 AREAS OF FOCUS